 Got a special request?
 Would you prefer a longer chain with one of our pendants or need a special ring size - no problems.
 Send us an email and we can get started on creating something special just for you.
 Email - email@example.com

-Each piece is designed with a friend or loved one in mind and attempts to encapsulate aspects of their extraordinary personality.
+Each piece is designed with a friend or loved one in mind and attempts to encapsulate aspects of their personality.
 As our collection grows, the jewellery has come to represent characters from all walks of life.
 We hope everyone can see an element of their friend or loved one in their chosen piece.
-We always consider how the piece will be worn and viewed.
-Every piece is handcrafted using the highest standards of gold and silver-smithing.
+Each Coral Covey piece is handcrafted in St. Andrews using the highest standards of gold and silver-smithing.

-We are always creating new and interesting pieces for our ever growing clientele, so be sure to check back over the website regularly or join our Mailing List to see read the latest on our designs.
+We are always creating new and interesting pieces for our ever growing clientele, so be sure to check back over the website regularly or join our Mailing List, Follow us on Facebook, Instagram or Twitter to hear about latest new designs.

 Each Coral Covey original piece bears our maker's mark.
-This symbol combines the oval shape (a form traditionally common in jewellery) with the fern leaf (an ancient plant species that has been on Earth for more than 300 million years).
-With a deep respect for jewellery's historic place on the body and a strong commitment to our environmental responsibility, these two forms combine to symbolise Coral Covey.
+This symbol combines the oval shape (a form traditionally common in jewellery) with the fern leaf (an ancient plant species that has been on earth for more than 300 million years).
+With a deep respect for jewellery's historic place on the body and a strong commitment to our environmental responsibility, these two forms combine to symbolise Coral Covey perfectly.

 Every piece also carries a separate stamp of ‘925’.
 This is our guarantee that the piece you are buying is made from sterling silver.
-To read further information on where we source our reclaimed silver see Ethics & Environment.
+To read further information on where we source our reclaimed sterling silver, see Ethics & Environment.